7 ways to improve productivity by practising 'active rest' - 6min read

 The digital age and the need for rest

-You've shaken off end-of-year fatigue and stepped back into the office with renewed energy, only to find that tiredness is already setting in again after a few weeks back at work.
+Maybe you've just shaken off end-of-year fatigue and stepped back into the office with renewed energy, only to find that tiredness is already setting in again after a few weeks back at work, or you're now nearing year's end.

 In our attempts to be more productive, we tend to opt for busyness and 'putting in more hours' rather than engaging in more regular active rest.